Mordechai Ben-Ari

 Mordechai (Moti) Ben-Ari (מרדכי (מוטי) בן-ארי) is a professor emeritus of computer science education at the Weizmann Institute of Science.

 Ben-Ari has published numerous textbooks in computer science, developed software tools for teaching computer science, and written influential papers in computer science education.
 His primary focus has been on books and tools for learning theoretical concepts in computer science and mathematics, such as concurrency and mathematical logic.

 In collaboration with the University of Joensuu (now part of the University of Eastern Finland) his group developed the Jeliot program animation system for teaching elementary computer science and programming.

 He has collaborated with the École Polytechnique Fédérale de Lausanne on educational robotics using the Thymio robot.

-Ben-Ari has published two books under the Springer Open Access program:
+Ben-Ari has published three books under the Springer Open Access program: